 But, nowadays, with so-called London Broil, you might get all sort of different cuts, because the popularity of this lean cut of meat in our fat-paranoid times has caused the name to be used on just about anything, like rump, top round, or even rib eye.
 Most of the time, when you see London Broil in the supermarket, it is round steak.
-Round steak will never taste as good as flank steak done right, and authentic London Broil is flank steak.1 Many sources will claim that it is round steak but sometimes flank steak; or that it is either; or that it is always round steak, but they seem to be putting too much trust in supermarkets, or just dishonest butchers.
-The prevailing line is "contrary to popular belief, London Broil is not a cut of meat, it's a way to cook."
+Round steak will never taste as good as flank steak done right, and authentic London Broil is flank steak.
+1Beard, James, and Mark Bittman.
+Beard on Food: The Best Recipes and Kitchen Wisdom from the Dean of American Cooking.
+New York, NY: Bloomsbury, 2007.
+Many sources will claim that it is round steak but sometimes flank steak; or that it is either; or that it is always round steak, but they seem to be putting too much trust in supermarkets, or just dishonest butchers.
+The prevailing line is “contrary to popular belief, London Broil is not a cut of meat, it’s a way to cook.”

 This is partially true, in that it means a marinated and quick-broiled or grilled meat.
 But that meat was traditionally flank steak up until fairly recently!
 Therefore, to insist that the cut of meat has nothing to do with it is ignoring the history of the dish.
 You might also notice that most of the claimants have an interest in either the supermarket or meat industry, giving them some incentive to convince you that round steak IS London Broil.
 Regardless, you can make a case that London Broil is a cooking method, not a cut of meat.

-If you want the best, most authentic London Broil, use flank steak!
-Although it can be tough, if you cook up flank steak and carve it right, you can turn it into a meal to remember.
-Most every source I've checked, including Beard1, Joy of Cooking4, James Peterson5, and numerous others, confirms that London Broil originally meant flank steak.
+It is true that flank can be tough, but if you cook up flank steak and carve it right, you can turn it into a meal to remember.
+Most every source I’ve checked, including Beard, mentioned above, Joy of Cooking 2Rombauer, Irma Von Starkloff, Marion Rombauer.
+Becker, Ethan Becker, and Maria Guarnaschelli.
+Joy of Cooking.
+New York: Scribner, 1997., James Peterson 3Peterson, James.
+Meat: A Kitchen Education.
+Berkeley: Ten Speed, 2010. and numerous others, confirms that London Broil originally meant flank steak.
+Am I repeating myself?